 Most people never think about self-care.
 Even if they do have some healthy habits and are purpose-oriented, they neglect their mental and spiritual health.
 Physical health means nothing without these two.

-So let this be one of the personal goals you set: to finally make more time for yourself, to take it easy.
-To stop judging, blaming, lying to, or expecting too much from yourself.
+So, let this be one of the personal goals you set: to finally make more time for yourself.
+Take it easy.
+Stop judging, blaming, or expecting too much from yourself.

 Start saying ‘no’ when you don’t want to do something.
 And say ‘yes’ to the desires deep within that you’ve been hiding for so long.

 It can be daily walks in the park to breathe some fresh air and generate ideas for the next steps you should take in life, or removing some toxic people from your life that make you feel bad about yourself.

 Forgive yourself, it’s both a spiritual and liberating practice.
 Let go of the mistakes from the past and know that they don’t shape your future.